flyonspeed/TronView/README.md

 # efis_to_hud
-Project for connecting efis data to a HUD
+Project for connecting efis data to a HUD.

+We are using the rapberry pi zero w for taking serial data from a EFIS (MGL) and displaying a graphical HUD out the hdmi output on the pi.
+This is plugged into a HUD device like the Hudly Classic.

 Get raspbian-stretch-lite SD image for pi.
-Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest Following install guide if you need help.  https://www.raspberrypi.org/documentation/installation/installing-images/README.md
+Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest

+Following install guide if you need help.  https://www.raspberrypi.org/documentation/installation/installing-images/README.md

+Setup your serial input using the GPIO pins on pi zero.
+This page will help you. https://www.instructables.com/id/Read-and-write-from-serial-port-with-Raspberry-Pi/

 ## Steps to get the HUD software running

-1) WIFI.
+1) WIFI and autologin.
 You’ll want to get the pi on your wifi network so it can download the latest source.
 Here are some instructions online that might help.  https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

+To setup auto login. (so you don't have to login to pi every time it boots up)

+Enter the command `sudo raspi-config` Scroll down to Boot Options and select Console Autologin.
+Then exit the configuration menu and reboot.

-2) install git command.
+2) Install git command.
 This will let you get the latest source from github directly onto the pi.

 `sudo apt-get -y install git`